Mentor4Research at Uppsala University

 Uppsala University, the first program partners

-Uppsala University is the first university in Sweden to become a programme partner and to run Mentor4Research in-house.
-The programme has been managed for 10 years by the Royal Academy of Engineering Sciences, who have now introduced a new model, with local programs, from 2016 onwards.
+Uppsala University was the first university in Sweden to become a programme partner and to run Mentor4Research in-house, from 2016 onwards.
+The programme has been managed for 10 years by the Royal Academy of Engineering Sciences, who in 2016 introduced a new model, with local programs.

 Mentor4Research at Uppsala University is run by UU Innovation, and the programme is part of the innovation support we offer to researchers.